WordPress-Add-New-Post-screen-rubber-stamped-with-red-REJECTED

 • You don’t really see the point any more.

-You’re unsure of the writer’s skill level
+You’re unsure of your content writer’s skill level

 You’ve found a content writer who you think can do the job, but you’re still not sure.